 Some skills are so tied to the physical nature of the job where you learned them that you can't use them to do a different type of work.
 Social Security considers these skills to be "not transferable."
 Depending on your residual functional capacity, not having transferable skills can be enough for the agency to find you disabled.

 Most disability applicants are assigned sedentary, light, or medium RFCs.
 There is a different grid, with different rules, for each of these RFC levels.
 Your RFC might also contain non-exertional limitations you have that affect the types of jobs you can perform.
 Examples of non-exertional limitations include restrictions on how long you can use your hands to grasp objects, or whether you can interact with the general public.
-(For more information, see our articles on RFCs and non-exertional limitations.)
+For more information, see our article on combining exertional and non-exertional limitations.

-To see how the SSA might decide your case, first find the table for your age group under the exertional level of your RFC.
+To see how Social Security might decide your case, first find the table for your age group under the exertional level of your RFC.
 Next, find the row that describes your education level and previous work experience.
-The third column shows the decision the SSA will make based on those two factors.
+The third column shows the decision the agency will make based on those two factors.

 For example, if you're between the ages of 55-59 and have an RFC for sedentary work, below are the first few rows of the grid rules that could apply.